 Starting with #153 these stories are illustrated by Marie Severin - this seems to be my first issues with her art and may be her earliest work at Marvel as a penciler (she had been working with Sol Brodsky in production).

 Severin is one of the few female artists that have worked for Marvel; it's interesting to see a female artist so early and also disappointing that so few followed after her.

-I like her art; it is nicely detailed and has tight lines, but also has a kind of antiquated Prince Valiant feel to it.
+I like her art; it is nicely detailed and has tight lines, but also has a kind of antiquated Prince Valiant feel to it (in a good way).

 It recalls Ditko but also looks more modern.
 It would be nice to see fully colored instead of on glorious black & white newsprint (luckily, my scans are colored, but the quality isn't all that great).

 Chronological Placement Considerations: This story continues directly in Strange Tales #157 (the next entry on this website).
 It's just such a huge continuous run i've decided to break it up.
 Dr. Strange shows up in X-Men #33 during Strange Tales #157-158, so i've placed this huge arc according to the placement of that issue, since Strange doesn't have any other appointments in the Marvel Universe during this period.